iluvjava/Maths/Notebook 2.0/AMATH 503/Bessel's Equation.md

 And because Bessel's equation is a topic on itself, it's in its file and [here](https://www.wikiwand.com/en/Bessel_function) is the Wiki!

+**Note**: This is also discussed in details in the chapter 10 of the textbook.

 ---
 ### **Intro**